 Modifying for pinching, pain, or pressure

 In any lotus-type position, if you feel an excessive amount of pinching or pain simply lift your knee up toward the ceiling and you’ll often find the pain disappears.
 This is indicative of the force created by a tight hip joint being relieved.

 - Baddha konasana

 It may take some time to create a stable base for the spine to sit on in a lotus position.
 All seated poses rely on the “sit-bones” for foundation.
-These large boney areas are actually called the ischial tuberosities and are the inferior (lower) and posterior (back) part of the pelvis.
-The pelvic bowl has a major influence on the spine above it as it is connected to the sacrum (via the sacroiliac joint), which is base of the spine.
+These large bony areas are actually called the ischial tuberosities and are the inferior (lower) and posterior (back) parts of the pelvis.
+The pelvic bowl has a major influence on the spine above it as it is connected to the sacrum (via the sacroiliac joint), which is the base of the spine.

 The pelvis is doing an anterior tilt when the pubic bone in the front heads down toward the floor.
 The pelvis is doing a posterior tilt when the pubic bone comes upward toward the ribs.
 If the hip joint and associated hamstring muscles on the back of the thigh are tight, when we sit on the floor our pelvis is pulled into a posterior tilt.
 If the hamstrings are looser then we find an anterior tilt or a neutral position coming more easily.